96boards/documentation/ConsumerEdition/DragonBoard-410c/Guides/AOSP.md

 # Flashing the board

-While holding the S4 button, plug the Dragonboard 410c board to enter fastboot mode.
-Before flashing the Android images, we need to flash the bootloaders and GPT. e.g. download bootloader/ptable:
+While holding the S4 button, power the DragonBoard 410c board to enter fastboot mode.
+Before flashing the Android images, we need to flash the bootloaders and GPT. e.g. run the following commands:

     mkdir ~/db410-bootlaoder
     cd ~/db410-bootlaoder